Wolfreton School

 Wolfreton School & Sixth Form College is a coeducational secondary school and sixth form located in Willerby, East Riding of Yorkshire, England.

-In 2017, the most recent results available, 74% of pupils at Wolfreton School and Sixth Form College gained at least 5 A* to C or 9 to 4 grade GCSEs including English and Maths.
 During Ofsted's school inspection in October 2021, Wolfreton School and Sixth Form received "Good" ratings in all inspect sections.

 History

 The school was split over two sites, the Lower School in Willerby and the Upper School in Kirk Ella.
 In 2014, it was announced that both sites were to be demolished and a new multi-million pound site would be built on the playing field of the Lower School.
 The new school opened in September 2016.

-Wolfreton School & Sixth Form achieves outstanding success in sport and has a long-standing tradition of producing talent who have represented at the highest level.